Is a Mobile Home Considered Real Property or Personal Property in North Carolina?

 Let Starling, Rodriguez & Associates Guide You

 Understanding how mobile homes are titled can be tricky.
-The seasoned real estate attorneys at Starling, Rodriguez & Associates have guided many clients through a variety of real estate situations and can advise you through the process of affixing your manufactured home to your real property.
+The seasoned real estate attorneys at Starling Law Firm have guided many clients through a variety of real estate situations and can advise you through the process of affixing your manufactured home to your real property.
 Contact our office to schedule a consultation and let us help you with your real estate needs.

 ,